Magnum

 How the muddy waters electrocuted blood stream surges, oh yeah,

-& how He lit the green fuse that pushed us up through the dusty ground,
+& how He lit the green fuse that pushed us up through the dusty

 & how since then he ain’t made a God-damned sound.